ergexu/Simile-Recognition-in-Literary-Analysis/README.md

-**Simile Detection in Literary Analysis**
+**Simile Recognition in Literary Analysis**

-This repository contains code and data for detecting similes in big scale literary texts.
-It is a part of the thesis for the corresponding paper on simile detection in literary analysis.
+This repository contains code and data for simile recognition in big scale literary texts.
+It is a part of the thesis "Creative Power of Similes: Analyzing the Relationship Between Figurative Language and Literary Popularity Using Digital Humanities".

 **Repository Structure**